ashmitahaldar/tp/docs/UserGuide.md

 - If `FIELD` is not specified, the default is `name`
 - If `ORDER` is not specified, the default is `asc`
-- Note that pinned contacts are sorted separately from unpinned contacts
+- Pinned contacts are sorted separately from unpinned contacts and will remain pinned to the top
+- Sorting is not persistent when LinkedUp is relaunched

 Options:
 * `[FIELD]`: One of: